krishnarawatethic987/Semiconductor-notes/Notes.md

 ## Applications of Zener Diode
 - **Voltage Regulator:** Used to maintain a constant voltage across small loads by connecting in parallel to the load in reverse bias.
 - **Overvoltage Protection:** Provides protection by creating a short circuit to the ground if the input voltage exceeds the Zener breakdown voltage, thus protecting the circuit.

-## Relevant Resources
-- Textbooks on semiconductor physics by authors like Donald A. Maemen and Pearson.
-- Online resources and reference books for further study.

 # P-N Junction and Diodes Lecture Summary